BenKadosh1/IDD-Fa19-Lab3/README.md

 I see values ranging from 0 when the sensor is not being touched, to at lowest 170 when minimal pressure is applied to approximately 990 when max pressure is applied.

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
-The relationship is not linear, but rather - similar in shape to a square root or logarithmic function.
+The relationship is not linear, but rather - similar in shape to a logarithmic function.
+Minimal pressure will show a noticeable increase, but towards the tail end much more force much be used for smaller changes in voltage increase to occur.
+A graph depicting the relationship between voltage and force applied is below.

 Image below.